- 10am to 5pm

 - Recommended for ages 5 and older

-- Step-free access.
-Wheelchair accessible toilets in Learning Loft.
+- Step-free access throughout.
+Wheelchair-accessible toilets near museum main entrance.
 Read our facilities guide.

 A family-friendly display telling the story of how the first electric power networks changed our city.